doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 = 2.2.18 =
 - Fixed fatal error regarding direct WP_Http class.
+- Fixed error on the product endpoint when the links are unset

 = 2.2.17 =
 - Fixed WPDB query in the update on save.